Sky0711/Eiger-Demo/README.md

 - **Performance**: Aims for gas-efficient execution of swaps and contract deployment.
 - **Upgradeability and Maintenance**: Facilitates future enhancements and vulnerability mitigation through the adoption of the UUPS upgradeability standard.
 - **Usability and Interoperability**: Designed to support interactions from both Externally Owned Accounts (EOAs) and other contracts, broadening the contract's applicability across the Ethereum ecosystem.
+- **Readability and code quality**: The code is fully commented, functions and its parameters documented.